fcongson/foundry-child/README.md

 ```
 This removes the containers, default network, and the WordPress database

+## Notes

+Updating style.css may need "Empty Cache and Hard Reload"

 ## Reference

 Foundry Theme - https://www.tommusrhodus.com/portfolio/foundry-wordpress-theme/

 Quickstart Compose and Wordpress - https://docs.docker.com/compose/wordpress/

+How To Create And Customize A WordPress Child Theme - https://www.smashingmagazine.com/2016/01/create-customize-wordpress-child-theme/